friendly-bits/geoip-shell/README.md

 **5)** The install script will ask you several questions to configure the installation, then initiate download and application of the ip lists.
 If you are not sure how to answer some of the questions, read [INSTALLATION.md](/Documentation/INSTALLATION.md).

 **6)** That's it!
-By default, ip lists will be updated daily at 4:15am local time (4:15 at night) - you can verify that automatic updates are working by running `cat /var/log/syslog | grep geoip-shell` on the next day (change syslog path if necessary, according to the location assigned by your distro. on some distributions, a different command should be used, such as `logread`).
+By default, ip lists will be updated daily at 4:15am local time (4:15 at night) - you can verify that automatic updates are working by running `geoip-shell status`: this will report geoip-shell status and time of last successful update (note that this time doesn't change if lists are already up-to-date during an automatic update).
+Alternatively, run `cat /var/log/syslog | grep geoip-shell` on the next day to check geoip-shell log messages (change syslog path if necessary, according to the location assigned by your distro. on OpenWrt and some other distributions a different command should be used, such as `logread`).

 ## **Usage**
 _(Note that all commands require root privileges, so you will likely need to run them with `sudo`)_